Documentation Index

 CLI settings

-Method 1: Configure environment variables.
+Method 1: Set environment variables

-You can configure environment variables as follows:
+You can set environment variables as follows:

 export MLX_ENDPOINT_URL="https://your-mlx-endpoint"